jkanev/treetime/README.md

 I deliberately didn't give any time estimates for this.
 I'm using the software myself to organise my own data, so I'm interested in keeping this going.
 Nevertheless I cannot promise any specific release dates.
 If you have any suggestions or would like me to implement some feature sooner than I suggested here, please just drop me an email.
 - Implement selection (the same item gets selected in all trees, changing a tab shows the same item)
+- Implement remaining local functionality (Copy Branch as Sibling, Copy Children to Siblings, Remove from this Tree, Delete Item)
 - Create installer for Linux, Windows, possibly Android
-- Bugfixing
-- Release Version 0.0
-- Implement remaining local functionality (Copy Branch as Sibling, Copy Children to Siblings, Remove from this Tree, Delete Item)
 - Bugfixing
 - Release Version 0.1
 - Implement global functions (Linearise Tree, Level-Swap, Merge identical Siblings, Merge Identical Parents/Children, Remove all Orphans, Insert all Orphans as Children)